 Kaola Entry process

 You have two options if you want to sell on Kaola:

 1. Sourcing cooperation (Direct procurement from Kaola)

-Since Kaola.com is a proprietary trading platform, their main method of cooperation will be to purchase directly from the brand.
+Since Kaola.com is a proprietary platform with a business focus on cross-border trade, their main method of cooperation will be to purchase directly from the brand.

-You must first possess legitimate corporate entities, valid brand authorizations, good brand reputation, and operation status.
+You must first possess legitimate corporate entities, valid brand authorizations, a good brand reputation, and operation status.

 Follow these 4 steps to apply:

 Your Kaola application process should include the following information:

 - Introduction about company